2017 Advanced BaseballUpdated Tuesday August 29, 2017 by Donnie Snyder.

 Tryout: Tuesday, August 29th for 9U at the batting cages at 545PM

 Tuesday, August 29th for 12U on Field 2 at 6PM

 If you would like to be a manager or assistant manager for AB baseball, please select the coaching option when registering your child for the fall season.

 AB players will receive a jersey and hat.
 Players will need to purchase pants, belts, and socks.
 More information will be given by your manager.
-Players must be registered for Spring Ball at Northwest.
-There are no travel ball fees incurred in this program.
+More information on league fees is below.

 Advanced Baseball FAQs

 A. The Advanced Baseball program exists as an extension of and to complement the

 recreational baseball program.
 The advanced baseball program exists to provide an “advanced”